 (4) Investments.
-The current values of the Plan's investments at December 31, 2002 and 2001, which represent 5% or more of the Plan's net assets, are summarized as follows:
+The current values of the Plan's investments at December 31, 2003 and 2002, which represent 5% or more of the Plan's net assets, are summarized as follows:

-2002 2001 Fidelity Managed Income Portfolio II \$224,024,411 \$277,550,439 UBS Collective Investment Trust, Multi Asset Portfolio Fund 155,999,960 167,140,136 Exelon Corporation Common Stock 119,920,775 112,994,136 Fidelity Magellan Fund 143,155,225 193,440,584 Fidelity Growth Company Fund 166,097,506 243,554,370 Fidelity U.S. Equity Index Commingled Pool - 165,086,228 BGI Equity Index T Fund 112,827,032 - Fidelity Dividend Growth Fund 112,395,883 141,508,736 Legg Mason Value Trust Institutional Shares 188,387,040 249,075,664 Fidelity Contrafund 128,875,927 148,202,380 PIMCO Total Return Fund - Inst.
-Class 98,193,027 -
+2003 2002 Fidelity Managed Income Portfolio II \$300,752,415 \$224,024,411 UBS Diversified Fund - Class A 194,981,484 155,999,960 Exelon Corporation Common Stock 143,161,613 119,920,775 Fidelity Magellan Fund 183,297,372 143,155,225 Fidelity Growth Company Fund 276,686,964 166,097,506 BGI Equity Index T Fund 142,983,724 112,827,032 Fidelity Dividend Growth Fund 141,585,850 112,395,883 Legg Mason Value Trust Institutional Class 289,137,889 188,387,040 Fidelity Contrafund 167,393,817 128,875,927 PIMCO Total Return Fund - Inst.
+Class 105,309,204 98,193,027

-(5) Investment Contracts.
-In 2002 and prior years, the Plan entered into several benefit-responsive investment contracts with various insurance companies and other financial institutions.
+- $^{}$ The PIMCO Total Return Fund Inst.
+Class asset balance as of December 31, 2003 was less than 5% of the Plan assets, however it is included in this table because the December 31, 2002 balance was greater than 5% of Plan assets as of December 31, 2002. - (5) Investment Contracts.
+In 2003 and prior years, the Plan entered into several benefit-responsive investment contracts with various insurance companies and other financial institutions.
 The contract providers maintain the contributions in a general account.
 Some investment contracts are purchased in conjunction with the investment by the Plan in fixed-income securities.
 Investment contracts provide for the payment of a specified rate of interest.
 The account is credited with earnings at the specified rate and charged for participant withdrawals and administrative expenses.
 The contracts are included in the financial statements at contract value, as reported to the Plan by the contract providers.
 Contract value represents contributions made under the contract, plus earnings, less participant withdrawals and administrative expenses.
 Plan participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.

-There are no reserves against contract value for credit risk of the contract issuer or otherwise.
-The weighted average yield for all such contracts was approximately 5.9 percent for 2002 and 5.7 percent for 2001.
-The crediting interest rate was 6.0 percent at December 31, 2002 and 2001.
+There are no reserves against contract value for credit risk of the contract issuer.
+The weighted average yield for all such contracts were approximately 5.0 percent and 5.9 percent for 2003 and 2002, respectively.
 The crediting interest rate generally cannot be less than the contract rate.
+The fair market value of the investment contracts as of December 31, 2003 was \$23,603,928 and \$97,774,437 as of December 31, 2002.

 (6) Investments in Derivative Financial Instruments.
-The UBS Collective Investment Trust, Multi-Asset Portfolio Fund and some of the funds in which it invests participate in various equity index futures contracts and foreign currency contracts.
-The assets of this fund are invested as follows: 51% equities, 22% bonds, 10% real estate, 11% derivatives, and 6% venture capital.
-A futures contract is an agreement involving the delivery of a particular asset on a specified future date at an agreed upon price.
+The UBS Multi-Asset Portfolio Fund and some of the funds in which it invests participate in various equity index futures contracts and foreign currency contracts.
+The assets of this fund are invested as follows: 51% equities, 22% bonds, 10% real estate, 11% derivatives and 6% venture capital.
+A futures contract, is an agreement involving the delivery of a particular asset on a specified future date at an agreed upon price.
 Risks of entering into futures contracts include the possibility that there may be an illiquid market and that changes in the value of the contracts may not correlate with changes in the value of the underlying securities.
 Open futures contracts are valued at the settlement price established each day on the exchange on which they are traded.
 These contracts are marked to market daily with the resulting gain or loss included in the net realized gain or loss from futures contracts.